 Since the implementation of the Health and Safety at work act in 1974, many employers have been concerned by the onerous burden imposed upon them by Health and Safety law.
 Most laws within the UK put the burden of proof upon the crown to prove the defendant guilty beyond reasonable doubt.
 Under the Health and Safety at Work Act 1974 and all subsequent Health and safety legislation encompassed by the act, the burden of proof is upon the defendant to prove he is innocent.

-This situation has lead over the years, to over interpretation by some worried individuals, companies, and a few disreputable consultants who have seen opportunities to make money.
-Health and Safety is not about complication or stopping you doing what you need to do, it’s about recognising and managing the risk to the lowest acceptable level.
+This situation has lead over the years, to over-interpretation by some worried individuals, companies, and a few disreputable consultants who have seen opportunities to make money.
+Health and Safety are not about complications or stopping you from doing what you need to do, it’s about recognising and managing the risk to the lowest acceptable level.

 All lifting operations are covered by this regulation and all lifting operations have to be planed.

 Whilst under the previous regulation, work equipment needs to be adequately maintained, under regulation 9 of this regulation, the load-bearing or lifting components of the equipment need to be regularly examined by a commitment person.

 The duties under this regulation include, “suitable and sufficient assessment of the risk to the Health and Safety of employees”.

 The operation of Fork Lift Trucks, depending on application, environment, and the product being handled, will most certainly come under the four pieces of legislation listed.
 Other legislation may well come into effect during the application, operation, and usage of the equipment.

 Health and Safety have to be more than just complying with the law, it has to be about breeding a safety culture, owned by workers and management alike.

 Certain aspects of workplace safety culture do lack in candor, it is common to see both management and workers considering it to be ok to bypass safety rules for “The Good of the Company”.